Algeria Combats Wildfires, Observes Day Of Mourning - UrduPoint

 France also announced the arrival in Algeria of two Canadair firefighting planes it has sent.

-"They will help the rescue efforts to deal with the terrible fires that Algeria has been facing for several days," French President Emmanuel Macron tweeted on Thursday.
+"They will help the rescue efforts to deal with the terrible fires," French President Emmanuel Macron tweeted.

 Neighbouring Morocco, with whom Algeria has long had strained ties over the Western Sahara, also offered to help by providing two planes.

-Faced with the scale of the disaster, pleas for help are multiplying in Algeria and beyond.
+Faced with the scale of the disaster, pleas for assistance are multiplying in Algeria and beyond.

 "Individuals and associations are mobilising... by organising collections of clothes, foodstuffs, medicines and hygiene products," said Algeria's TSA news website, calling it a "surge of solidarity".